As with rolling, fulling can be labour intensive and time consuming. The fulling drum automates the fulling process saving you time and energy.

-To produce felt is a two part process; the making of pre-felt and the fulling.
+To produce felt is a three part process; the laying of your materials, the rolling of the pre-felt and the fulling.

-The basic raw material in felt is woollen fibres.
+In the laying of your materials, the basic raw material is woollen fibres.
 These fibres have a barbed or scaled surface texture.
 Mohair, angora, alpaca, and some furs can also be successfully felted but with more difficulty as they have fewer or smaller barbs.
 If you are making nuno felt ie merging wool or other fibres on a carrier fabric (silk/cotton), you need to get the fibres to migrate through the fabric.

 The Gentle Roller Fulling Drum performs this agitation for you.
-Simply place your item in the fulling drum, add warm, soapy water and set it on it’s cycle.
-Check it regularly to see how much shrinkage or fulling has occurred and to unravel the edges that have a tendency to curl inwards during the fulling process.
+Simply place your item in the fulling drum, if it is too dry then add a splash of warm, soapy water and set it on it’s cycle.
+Check it regularly (every 150-200 cycles) to see how much shrinkage or fulling has occurred and to unravel the edges that have a tendency to curl inwards during the fulling process.